coding-arnav66/Arnav-Python-Projects2/README.md

 # 🐍 Arnav's 9th standard's Python Projects:

-Welcome to **Arnav-Python-Projects** — a collection of fun and beginner-friendly Python scripts created by me, Arnav Saket.
+Welcome to **Arnav-Python-Projects2** — a collection of fun and beginner-friendly Python scripts created by me, Arnav Saket.
 Each project is small, easy to run, and designed to learn programming concepts while being enjoyable to use.
+## This is a second part of Arnav-Python-Projects

 ---
 ## 📂 Projects Included